-During a military tactical exercise we underwent while at the National Defence Academy (NDA) in October 1981, we were lead by Captain Raj Mehta, now a retired General.
-We were about 12 cadets, all at their zenith of physical fitness and with real razor-sharp minds, least bothered about the scratches rendered on our skins by the wild thorny bushes and who could least be worried about many falls and rolls one had during such training.
-The sharp mind coupled with agility would ensure that all the cadets stood up and continued with the task at hand as if nothing had happened, even after a ten feet fall.
+During a military tactical exercise, we underwent while at the National Defence Academy (NDA) in October 1981, we were led by Captain Raj Mehta, now a retired General.
+We were about 12 cadets, all at their zenith of physical fitness and with real razor-sharp minds, least bothered about the scratches rendered on our skins by the wild thorny bushes and who could least be worried about many falls and rolls one had to endure during such training.
+The sharp mind coupled with agility ensured that all the cadets stood up and continued with the task at hand as if nothing had happened, even after ten feet fall.

-As a young Lieutenant in the Regiment we had Colonel Mahaveer Singh as our Commanding Officer.
-Colonel Mahaveer a Rajput, a humble man with a large heart.
-He would look after all the young officers as his children and many a times accept all our pranks and (mis)adventures with a great spirit.
-He let the young officers take on responsibilities and would encourage and motivate us to put in our best and accomplish the impossible.
+As a young Lieutenant I served under Colonel Mahaveer Singh, our Commanding Officer.
+Colonel Mahaveer, a Rajput and a humble man with a large heart.
+He looked after all the young officers as his children and many a times accepted all our pranks and (mis)adventures with a great spirit.
+He let the young officers take on responsibilities and encouraged and motivated us to put in our best and accomplish the impossible.
 No wonder that our unit was the best in the formation and young officers from other units of the formation always looked forward to getting attached to our unit and spend a few days with us.
-All of them were surprised to see the relationship all the young officers had with Colonel Mahaveer, how we used to play basketball with him, share a joke, narrate an incident and above all the movie stories he narrated without losing any of the expressions, especially “Sharabi”.
+All of them were surprised to see the relationship all the young officers had with Colonel Mahaveer, how we used to play basketball with him, share a joke, narrate an incident and above all the movie stories he narrated without losing any of the expressions, especially ‘Sharabi’.
 Colonel Atul Mishra, Colonel Anupam Gaur, Brigadier Mike Iyer were a few I recollect enjoying these stories as young Lieutenants.